Former President and Chief Executive Officer

-The father of four says he has come to value the “my family” test: “If I think something would be bad for my own kids, why would I want it for somebody else’s?”
+A father of four, McCarthy promulgated the “my child” test during his time at Casey, often asking: “If I think something would be bad for my own kids, why would I want it for somebody else’s?”